Why is this happening?

 How do you publicise the consultation events?

-The proposals that will be submitted for planning approval will be displayed at a Final Exhibition in spring 2019.
+The proposals will be submitted for planning approval by end of June 2019.
 If you would like to be updated please join our mailing list.

 Will there be further consultations?